 This command automatically configures a storage array.
 Before you enter the autoConfigure storageArray command, run the show storageArray autoConfiguration command.
 The show storageArray autoConfiguration command returns configuration information in the form of a list of valid drive types, RAID levels, volume information, and hot spare information.
 (This list corresponds to the parameters for the autoConfigure storageArray command.)
 The controllers audit the storage array and then determine the highest RAID level that the storage array can support and the most efficient volume definition for the RAID level.
-If the configuree storageArray command without any parameters.
-If you want to modify the configuration, you can change the parameter or all of the parameters.
+If the configuration that is described by the returned list is acceptable, you can enter the autoConfigure storageArray command without any parameters.
+If you want to modify the configuration, you can change the parameters to meet your configuration requirements.
+You can change a single parameter or all of the parameters.
 After you enter the autoConfigure storageArray command, the controllers set up the storage array by using either the default parameters or those you selected.